 With the setup instructions printed right on the lid of this stove, you can get cooking in a flash.

 Ease of Care

 Cleaning this small stove is easy — there's minimal surface area to get dirty.
 The drip pan doesn't remove, but the design is open enough that cleaning the top surface, even under the grate, is easy.
-There is a recess below the burner that could potentially collect food particles over time and there's no way to get down in there.
-But because the recess is directly below where your pot or pan sits, even something boiling over will likely miss the opening.
+There is a recess below the burner that could potentially collect food particles over time, and there's no way to get down in there, but because the recess is directly below where your pot or pan sits, even something boiling over will likely miss the opening.

 The Instastart is about as portable as you can get.
 It packs into its little plastic suitcase for easy transport, measuring just 14.25 x 12 x 4.5 inches, and it weighs less than 5 pounds.
-Sure, the tradeoff is that you don't have as many options when cooking multiple dishes or for a group, but the wide sturdy burner still allows use of a large 10-12" skillet and even a wok.
-So if you are a one-pan-meal aficionado, you will still easily be able to feed a 3-4 person group.
+Sure, the tradeoff is that you don't have as many options when cooking multiple dishes or for a group, but the wide sturdy burner still allows the use of a large 10-12" skillet and even a wok.
+So if you are a one-pan-meal aficionado, you will still easily be able to feed a small group.

 The Instastart comes with a handy little box to pack it away, helping secure its high score for portability.

 This is a great product at a sweet price.
 It's doesn't have any fancy features, but it does the basics very well.
 While it's not the best for boiling water super fast or combating the wind, it sets up easily, is simple to care for, cooks evenly, and simmers well.
 It's fantastic for a low maintenance camp cook that doesn't need much, and it's also a great addition to any other stove if you want to add in another burner.
-While the Gas One GS-3000 performs a bit better overall, we still can recommend the Instastart with confidence.